yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - High-level rendering code should depend on renderer concepts, not raw Vulkan handles.
       - Do not let unrelated systems reach into Vulkan backend internals for convenience.
       - If a type exists only to support Vulkan, keep it in Vulkan-facing layers.
+      - Do not let future backend concerns leak upward before the backend boundary requires them.
+    guidance:
+      - A non-Vulkan system should not need to know what queue family, image layout, or descriptor set policy exists.
+      - If raw Vulkan concepts are spreading outward, the boundary is failing.

   ownership_and_lifetime:
     headline: